 Women who use talc-based products like Johnson & Johnson’s Baby Powder for feminine hygiene are at risk of forming ovarian cancer due to talc particles getting trapped in their ovarian tissues.
 Trapped talc particles would eventually cause inflammation in the ovaries and lead to the development of cancerous ovarian cell growth.

-But Kuntz was not the first woman to be diagnosed with ovarian cancer due to using Johnson & Johnson’s Baby Powder.
-The first talcum powder lawsuit filed against Johnson & Johnson was in 2013 by a woman named Jackie Fox.
-Johnson & Johnson was found liable and paid out $72 million for Fox’s cancer death.
+But Janel Kuntz was not the first woman to be diagnosed with ovarian cancer due to using Johnson & Johnson’s Baby Powder.
+The first talcum powder lawsuit filed against Johnson & Johnson was in 2009 by a woman named Diane Berg.
+And in 2013, Jackie Fox filed a talcum powder lawsuit against Johnson & Johnson.
+Unfortunately Ms. Fox passed away in 2015 due to ovarian cancer, but the pharmaceutical company was found liable and paid out $72 million to Ms. Fox’s son after her death.

-Kuntz and Fox are only two among many women who have filed lawsuits against Johnson & Johnson for their unsafe talc-based powder products.
+Berg, Kuntz, and Fox are only a few among many women who have filed lawsuits against Johnson & Johnson for their unsafe talc-based powder products.
 The growing number of talcum powder lawsuits being filed against Johnson & Johnson has sparked “a group of plaintiffs” to file a motion with the U.S. Judicial Panel on Multidistrict Litigation (JPML) to consolidate all claims as part of a multi-district ligtigation (MDL).